 , the slice will use a step of1

-first_except_three = numbers[3:] # Extracts the elements from 3 to the end
+first_except_three = numbers[3:] # Extracts elements from 3 to the end

 first_three = numbers[:3] # Extracts the first three elements

-See below the examples to understand the concepts better 👇
+See the examples below to fully understand the concepts 👇

-Python allows the use of negative indexes to refer to elements relative to the end of the sequence, rather than from the beginning.
+Python allows the use of negative indices to refer to elements relative to the end of the sequence (instead of from the beginning).

-It seems a bit complicated, and at first it gets confusing.
+It seems a bit complicated and can be a little confusing at first.
 But basically,

 last_three = numbers[-3:] # Extracts the last three elements

-first_except_three = numbers[:-3] # Extracts the elements, except the last three
+first_except_three = numbers[:-3] # Extracts elements, except the last three

 On the other hand, if the step

-Again, see below the examples to understand the concepts better 👇
+Again, see the examples below to fully understand the concepts 👇

 Slices can also be used to modify values in a sequence.